How to get in contact with your TD

 Make sure they know you are their constituent

 When you email, write or call your representative make sure to advise them of your address and that you are one of their constituents.
 This way it makes it easier for them to contact you.
-You wouldn’t believe the amount of correspondence that comes in with no contact information and this means we have no way of making contact!
+If a TD receives a correspondence with no contact information they have no way of making contact back.

 If you are contacting a TD, be polite and give all the necessary information.
 If you are rude, more than likely, you will not get a response.